 For personal savers, Aldermore offers a range of fixed rate bonds, notice accounts and easy access accounts, as well as cash ISA equivalents and have appeared in our best buy tables regularly over the last few years.

 However, there is better news for those looking for a business savings account, Aldermore offers not only some competitive accounts, but are also an innovative bank, with a unique type of fixed savings account on offer and a useful rate checking feature on its website.

 Aldermore offers a Customised Fixed Rate Account, which allows SMEs to choose a maturity date and receive an interest rate based on the date chosen.
 This flexibility means that an SME can choose a date that suits its needs, rather than choosing from a list of products.

 In July 2015, Aldermore launched its SME Rate Checker, one of the first of its kind available from a bank or building society.
 The tool allows SMEs to check the interest rate that they are currently earning on their business savings account and compare it to what they could earn with Aldermore.
 What is particularly impressive is that the tool contains interest rates from all providers and therefore will tell SMEs not only when they could do better in terms of their interest rate, but also when they are earning a competitive rate already.
 This balanced approach is ensured by having interest rates independently supplied by Savings Champion.

 Application Process and Customer Service

-Based on feedback from those who use our services and from our Concierge Department, the application process with Aldermore is straightforward, with many applications passing electronic identification checks, therefore not having to provide extensive paperwork.
+Based on feedback from those who use our services and from our Cash Advice Service Department, the application process with Aldermore is straightforward, with many applications passing electronic identification checks, therefore not having to provide extensive paperwork.
 In addition, our own experience of using the provider’s helpline has been positive.